haxybaxy/search-preview/README.md

 1. Search `Search Preview: Quick Open with Preview` in the command pallete to open the enhanced quick open dialog (Look below to make keybinds work)
 2. You'll immediately see a list of currently open files and other workspace files
 3. Type to search for specific files by name using fuzzy matching
-4. Type at least 3 characters to also search within file contents
 5. Use arrow keys to navigate between results
-6. Each result will be previewed in the editor with highlighted matches
 7. Press Enter to select and open the file permanently
 8. Press Escape to cancel and return to your previous file